JetBrains/Qodana/topics/qodana-github-action.md

           publish_dir: ${{ runner.temp }}/qodana/results/report
           destination_dir: ./
 ```
-> It is not possible to host multiple reports on GitHub Pages for a single repository.
+Note: It's not possible to host multiple reports on GitHub Pages in one repository.

 ### GitHub code scanning

-You can set up [GitHub code scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) for your project using Qodana.
-To do it, append this to your workflow file
+You can set up [GitHub code scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) with Qodana for your project by adding the following lines after Qodana action to your workflow file:
-after the lines specifying the Qodana action:
 ```yaml
       - uses: github/codeql-action/upload-sarif@v1
         with: